Boarders and Lodgers

 Another option is to pursue your claim through the court regardless, as it is up to another party in the court hearing to raise the issue of whether or not the person is actually a boarder and lodger and to prove this to the court on the balance of probabilities.

 However, if you think you may be a boarder or lodger, it is best to seek advice before commencing proceedings.
 You are likely to have some sort of legal remedy even if you are a boarder or lodger and it is important to check this out.
-Contact The Department of Commerce (website: www.commerce.wa.gov.au or phone 1300 30 40 64).
+Contact The Department of Mines, Industry Regulation and Safety (website: www.dmirs.wa.gov.au or phone 1300 30 40 64).

 List of Tenants’ Rights Manual chapters referred to in this info sheet: